howdyai/botkit/readme.md

 Only security and bug fix updates will be made to this branch!

+## New Project?

+If you are starting a new project, use the [4+ version found here](https://github.com/howdyai/botkit).

 ### **Start from Scratch**

 You can also add Botkit into an existing Node application.